-Working students and those not attending course lectures will deliver an extended final project making up for the missing midterms.
+Working students and those not attending course lectures will deliver a final project making up for the missing midterms.
 They will be subject to an oral examination like attending students.
 Contact the instructor by mail to arrange project topics and examination dates.

 Students completing the course are expected

 - to gain in-depth knowledge of advanced topics of machine learning and pattern recognition, understanding their theory and applications;

 - to be able to individually read, understand and discuss research works in the field;

 - to be able to implement pattern recognition applications and machine learning models using state of the art libraries and tools;

 - to be able to make limited advancements and contributions to the research in the field.